hwdsl2/setup-ipsec-vpn/README.md

 - Can be directly used as "user-data" for a new Amazon EC2 instance
 - Automatically determines public IP and private IP of server
 - Includes basic IPTables rules and `sysctl.conf` settings
-- Tested with Ubuntu 14.04 & 12.04, Debian 8 and CentOS/RHEL 6 & 7
+- Tested with Ubuntu 14.04 & 12.04, Debian 8 and CentOS 6 & 7

 ## Requirements

-A newly created <a href="https://aws.amazon.com/ec2/" target="_blank">Amazon EC2</a> instance, using these AMIs: (Follow the link above for instructions)
+A newly created <a href="https://aws.amazon.com/ec2/" target="_blank">Amazon EC2</a> instance, using these AMIs: (Follow <a href="https://blog.ls20.com/ipsec-l2tp-vpn-auto-setup-for-ubuntu-12-04-on-amazon-ec2/#vpnsetup" target="_blank">this link</a> for instructions)
 - <a href="http://cloud-images.ubuntu.com/trusty/current/" target="_blank">Ubuntu 14.04 (Trusty)</a> or <a href="http://cloud-images.ubuntu.com/precise/current/" target="_blank">12.04 (Precise)</a>
 - <a href="https://wiki.debian.org/Cloud/AmazonEC2Image/Jessie" target="_blank">Debian 8 (Jessie) EC2 Images</a>
 - <a href="https://aws.amazon.com/marketplace/pp/B00O7WM7QW" target="_blank">CentOS 7 (x86_64) with Updates HVM</a>